buildbot/buildbot/master/docs/manual/cfg-www.rst

         # www/console_view/src/module/view/builders-header/buildersheader.tpl.jade
         console_view/buildersheader.html

+    Known differences between nodejs jade and pyjade:

+        * quotes in attributes are not quoted. https://github.com/syrusakbary/pyjade/issues/132 This means you should use double quotes for attributes e.g: ``tr(ng-repeat="br in buildrequests | orderBy:'-submitted_at'")``

 .. note::

     The :bb:cfg:`buildbotURL` configuration value gives the base URL that all masters will use to generate links.